obspy/obspy/misc/docs/source/tutorial/code_snippets/retrieving_data_from_datacenters.rst

 ArcLink Protocol
 ----------------

-In the following example uses the :mod:`obspy.arclink` module in order to retrieve waveforms data as well as poles and zeros from a remote server via the `ArcLink <http://www.seiscomp3.org/wiki/doc/applications/arclink>`_ protocol.
+In the following example uses the :mod:`obspy.clients.arclink` module in order to retrieve waveforms data as well as poles and zeros from a remote server via the `ArcLink <http://www.seiscomp3.org/wiki/doc/applications/arclink>`_ protocol.
 The retrieved poles and zeros are then used to correct for the